linode/docs/docs/security/backups/backing-up-your-data.md

 -   **Static site**: Every six months, or before and after making significant changes
 -   **Email server**: At least daily

-Your requirements should help you decide whether you can use a manual backup tool, or whether you need to automate the process.
+Your requirements should help you decide whether you can use a manual backup tool or an automated process.

 ### Where to Store Backups